 Data Corruption

-Q: Can I use this module with other microcontrollers besides Arduino?
+Q: Can I use a microSD card larger than 32GB with an Arduino?

 Q: How do I format the microSD card?

-A: Use a computer to format the card as FAT16 or FAT32.
-Avoid using NTFS or exFAT formats, as they are not supported.
+A: Use a computer to format the card with FAT16 or FAT32.
+For cards larger than 32GB, use exFAT.

-By following this documentation, you can effectively integrate the OPEN-SMART microSD Card Reader into your projects for reliable data storage and retrieval.
+By following this documentation, you can effectively integrate the OPEN-SMART microSD card into your projects for reliable data storage and retrieval.